sinarashidi/S2ST-Transformer/README.md

 # S2ST-Transformer

-Direct Speech-to-Speech Translation from Persian language to English using a unit-based Transformer model with a pre-trained Conformer encoder.
+Direct Speech-to-Speech Translation using a unit-based Transformer model with a pre-trained Conformer encoder.

+The pretrained model is trained on a Persian-English dataset and can translate speech from Persian to English, but you can train the model for any language pair with a [CVSS](https://github.com/google-research-datasets/cvss)-like dataset.

 The model is built using [Speechbrain](https://github.com/speechbrain/speechbrain) toolkit.